Skip to main content

 Vesting

 To vest their PERS membership, an employee must work for five years in a PERS-qualifying position for at least 600 hours per year.
 The years do not need to be consecutive, but the employee cannot have a gap in qualifying employment of more than five years.
-Once a member is vested, the only way they can lose their PERS membership is if they withdraw that membership.
+Once a member is vested, the only way they can lose their PERS membership is if they withdraw.
+Learn more about membership withdrawal on the Withdrawal Information webpage.

 All current members of Tier One and Tier Two are already vested because they have worked at least five years.